How Many Gallons Is 2.5 Liters

 Current Trends in Measurement Systems

 Globally, there's a gradual shift towards the metric system due to its simplicity and coherence.
 Most countries have officially adopted the metric system for all official measurements, including trade, education, and government.
-However, the United States remains one of the few countries that still primarily uses the imperial system, including gallons.
+Even so, the United States remains one of the few countries that still primarily uses the imperial system, including gallons.

 The continued use of both systems necessitates that individuals and industries be proficient in converting between them.
 This proficiency is particularly important in international trade, where products are often manufactured in one country using the metric system and sold in another using the imperial system.